-We tested the giant BMW cruiser a few months ago in Germany, but wanted to see what it was like to live with.
+We tested the giant BMW cruiser a while ago in Germany, but wanted to see what it was like to live with.
 Matt stole one to find out.

 Enjoy more Classic Bike Guide reading in the monthly magazine.